fabiand/igor/README.txt

 - It is currently expected that the images are on the host where VMs are spawned.
 - A working cobbler environment is expected
+- shh-copy-id the keys to the cobbler server when Cobbler.Jenkins_Injection is used, as the ISO is scp'ed onto the cobbler server

 Getting started